febriyan9346/X1-Ecochain-Auto-Bot/README.md

 ## 🌟 Star History

-Jika project ini membantu Anda, berikan ⭐ untuk repository ini!
+If this project helps you, give a ⭐ to this repository!

 ---